Claire Malley - MA/MSc Textiles

 Drawing on my own textile heritage, my design practice unpicks the narrative of people and place, translating storytelling through colour, pattern and materiality.
 Exploring themes of belonging and what makes us who we are, my work seeks to connect with our sense of self, fostering wellbeing and building community through meaningful design.

-My final installation piece 'Wish You Were Here' is a textile structure made from Community Clothing denim waste and other recycled textiles - a quiet, mindful space to recircle, relax and reconnect.
+My Synthesis Project entitled 'Wish You Were Here' features a textile structure 'The Sanctuarie' made from Community Clothing denim offcuts and recycled denim/ textiles - a quiet, mindful space inviting visitors to reflect, reconnect and recircle.